beir-cellar/beir/README.md

 ```

-## Disclaimer
+### Disclaimer

-Similarly to HuggingFace's nlp library, we just downloaded and prepared public datasets.
+Similar to Tensorflow [datasets](https://github.com/tensorflow/datasets) or HuggingFace's [datasets](https://github.com/huggingface/datasets) library, we just downloaded and prepared public datasets.
 We only distribute these datasets in a specific format, but we do not vouch for their quality or fairness, or claim that you have license to use the dataset.
 It remains the user's responsibility to determine whether you as a user have permission to use the dataset under the dataset's license and to cite the right owner of the dataset.

 If you're a dataset owner and wish to update any part of it, or do not want your dataset to be included in this library, feel free to post an issue here or make a pull request!

 If you're a dataset owner and wish to include your dataset or model in this library, feel free to post an issue here or make a pull request!

+## :beers: Evaluate a model

 ## :beers: Available Models